Home » Blogs » Jim Corbett Dhikala Zone Safari (Spotted Paar Wali Tigress)

-In this blog, I will take you on my journey to the afternoon Jim Corbett Dhikala Zone Safari on the 12th of May, 2024.
+In this blog, I will take you on my journey to the afternoon Jim Corbett Dhikala Zone Safari on the 12th of May 2024.
 It was my wife’s birthday, and as a surprise gift to her, I wanted to take her for tiger spotting.
-So in the morning, on the same day, we went for the morning Dhikala Safari, and then in the afternoon, on another one.
+So, in the morning, on the same day, we went for the morning Dhikala Safari, and then in the afternoon, on another one.

 Have a look at the video from my Dhikala Morning Safari, where we spotted the Ped Wali Tigress.

-Par wali tigress with her cubs in Jim Corbett Dhikala Zone
+Paar Wali Tigress in Jim Corbett Dhikala Zone

 We started the afternoon Safari from our guest house and navigated rocky off-road pathways where a river stream was flowing in parallel.
 Locals have cited seeing the Paar Wali Tigress in these waters often, as we could grasp from the conversation with our Dhikala Jeep safari guide.